GTPB/ARANGS16/docs/2016-05-11/README.md

 (On other operating systems, e.g. Mac OSX, docker containers can also be used, but because these operating systems have a different architecture, there is still a small virtual machine running in the background so the efficiency gains aren't quite as great.)

-We hope to accomplish the following learning goals today:

-- How Vagrant can be used to store and share machine images
-- How to mount local directories onto the Virtual Machine
-- How Docker builds off virtualization with a different approach
-- The docker toolset: `docker`, `docker-machine`, and `docker-compose`
-- Container Applications compared to Virtual Machine Images
-- How to create a docker machine
-- How to configure the Docker commandline application to work with a docker machine
-- The global docker hub registry
-- Volume Containers to permanently store and share data
-- How to plug host directories into the file system expected by a container application

 Schedule
 --------